Stephanevg/PSHTML/README.md

 ## Want to Contribute?

-If you're interessted in contributing to PSHTML please be sure to check out the [Contribution Guide](CONTRIBUTING.md).
+If you're interested in contributing to PSHTML please be sure to check out the [Contribution Guide](CONTRIBUTING.md).